Rosen-Team-B/Rosen_B/documentation/design ideas w9.md

 Step5: The training page.
 > Three taps or expandables (1) instructions tab (2) main windows (3 - optional) info of the algorithm in the current iteration
 > The first iteration vs second+ iterations
+[First iteration]
+first tap/expandable
+	- instructions: add instruction to describe what this step does.
+second tap/expandable
+	- click-able images in 1 scroll-able window
+	- a empty column: only when a image is selected will info of the image display on this column
+	- "Retain button": show a warning button saying there is no undo pass this point.
+	- (not now) "Termination" button
+	- (not now) "Start new" button